rodion-groshev/Woolf_Sabbath_5/README.md

-# Personal assistant
+# Woolf_Sabbath_5

-This application allows you to store, manage and search your contacts.
-Your data is stored on disk to not loose any important information.
+Personal assistant application allows you to store, manage and search your contacts.
+Your data is stored on disk to not lose any important information.

-Зберігати контакти з іменами, адресами, номерами телефонів, email та днями народження до книги контактів.
-Виводити список контактів, у яких день народження через задану кількість днів від поточної дати.
-Перевіряти правильність введеного номера телефону та email під час створення або редагування запису та повідомляти користувача у разі некоректного введення.
-Здійснювати пошук контактів серед контактів книги.
-Редагувати та видаляти записи з книги контактів.
-Зберігати нотатки з текстовою інформацією.
-Проводити пошук за нотатками.
-Редагувати та видаляти нотатки.
+It allows you to:
+  - Save contacts in the contact Book with:
+    - Name
+    - Address
+    - Phone Number
+    - E-Mail
+    - BithDate
+  - Show all contacts and details for them
+  - Verifies the correctness of entered data
+  - Find needed information
+  - Edit all needed details

-## Instalation
+## Installation

-Application is written in python language and requires python version 3 or greater.
+The application is written in Python language and requires Python version 3 or greater.

-Application also requires following libraries to be installed:
+The application also requires the following libraries to be installed:
 ```sh
 pip install prompt-toolkit
 pip install rich